Light pollution: Remediation

+Light levels can be quantified by field measurement or mathematical modeling, the results of which are typically rendered in isophote maps or light contour maps.
+To deal with light pollution, authorities have taken a variety of measures depending on the interests, beliefs, and understandings of the society involved.
+These measures range from doing nothing at all to implementing strict laws and regulations specifying how lights may be installed and used.

 Reduction

 Reducing light pollution implies many things, such as reducing sky glow, reducing glare, reducing light trespass, and reducing clutter.
 The method for best reducing light pollution, therefore, depends on exactly what the problem is in any given instance.
 Possible solutions include: